imminent-tuba/thesis/README.md

 make
 sudo make install
 ```
 This will install node on the AWS instance.
+TODO: add it to sudo's path

 ### Contributing
 To start the server using the babel transpiler and nodemon, run